Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Yeti.md

 - !!int "8"
 - !!int "12"
 - !!int "7"
-"speed": "walk 40 ft., climb 40 ft."
+"speed": "40 ft., climb 40 ft."
 "skillsaves":
-  "Stealth": !!int "3"
+  "Stealth": "+3"
-  "Perception": !!int "3"
+  "Perception": "+3"
 "damage_immunities": "cold"
 "senses": "darkvision 60 ft., passive Perception 13" "languages": "Yeti"
 "cr": "3"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the yeti takes fire damage, it has disadvantage on attack rolls and\
+- "desc": "If the yeti takes fire damage, it has disadvantage on attack rolls and\
     \ ability checks until the end of its next turn."
   "name": "Fear of Fire"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The yeti has advantage on Wisdom ([[5.
-Mechanics/Rules/Skills.md#Perception|Perception]])\
+- "desc": "The yeti has advantage on Wisdom ([[\5.
+Mechanics\Rules\Skills.md#Perception|Perception]])\
     \ checks that rely on smell."
   "name": "Keen Smell"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The yeti has advantage on Dexterity (Stealth) checks made to hide in snowy\
+- "desc": "The yeti has advantage on Dexterity (Stealth) checks made to hide in snowy\
     \ terrain."
   "name": "Snow Camouflage"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The yeti can use its Chilling Gaze and makes two claw attacks."
+- "desc": "The yeti can use its Chilling Gaze and makes two claw attacks."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 1d6 + 4|avg (1d6 + 4) slashing damage plus dice: 1d6|avg (1d6)\
+    \ Hit: 7 (dice: 1d6 + 4|avg (1d6 + 4)) slashing damage plus 3 (dice: 1d6|avg\
-    \ cold damage."
+    \ (1d6)) cold damage."
   "name": "Claw"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The yeti targets one creature it can see within 30 feet of it.
+- "desc": "The yeti targets one creature it can see within 30 feet of it.
 If the target\
     \ can see the yeti, the target must succeed on a DC 13 Constitution saving throw\
-    \ against this magic or take dice: 3d6|avg (3d6) cold damage and then be [[5.
-Mechanics/Rules/Conditions.md#paralyzed|paralyzed]]\
+    \ against this magic or take 10 (dice: 3d6|avg (3d6)) cold damage and then\
-    \ for 1 minute, unless it is immune to cold damage.
-The target can repeat the\
+    \ be [[\5.
+Mechanics\Rules\Conditions.md#paralyzed|paralyzed]] for 1 minute, unless\
+    \ it is immune to cold damage.
+The target can repeat the saving throw at the end\
-    \ saving throw at the end of each of its turns, ending the effect on itself on\
+    \ of each of its turns, ending the effect on itself on a success.
+If the target's\
-    \ a success.
-If the target's saving throw is successful, or if the effect ends\
+    \ saving throw is successful, or if the effect ends on it, the target is immune\
-    \ on it, the target is immune to the Chilling Gaze of all yetis (but not abominable\
-    \ yetis) for 1 hour."
+    \ to the Chilling Gaze of all yetis (but not abominable yetis) for 1 hour."
   "name": "Chilling Gaze"
 "source":
 - "MM"